gaois/documental/docs/software/documental/developers.en.md

 Documental is organised around a few key concepts:

-1. **Locales**: This represents the user's localisation/internationalisation preferences, e.g. Gaeilge (Irish) or English.
+1. **Locales**: This represents the user's localisation/internationalisation preferences, e.g. *Gaeilge* (Irish) or English.
-2. **Documentation categories**: In Documental, there are two categories — Open Data and Software — however more can be added.
+2. **Documentation categories**: In Documental, there are two categories — open data and software — however more can be added.
-3. **Resources**: Resources are discrete collections of one or more documents associated with a piece of software, a service or data artifact.
+3. **Resources**: Resources are discrete collections of one or more documents associated with a piece of software, a service or a data artifact.
 4. **Resource versions**: Documentation for particular resources may be versioned, usually with reference to the resource's own version number.
 5. **Documents**: A single page of documentation, particular to a specific category, locale, resource and, optionally, resource version.